aetzlstorfer/yaoocai/README.md

  - \+ Functional language part completely implemented
  - \+ Validation on a higher level (Type safety, duplications, proper return flow, ...)
  - \- Object oriented part of the language is missing (no classes, no inheritance, no generics, ...)
- - \- No concept to organize code (modules, name spaces, packages) -\> necessary for runtime!
+ - \- No concept to organize code (units, name spaces, packages) -\> necessary for runtime!
  - \- Advanced validation missing (Don't skip compilation on first error, bring proper error messages with line number, ...)

 **Language (control structure)**